amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 **Friends server:**
 * In DATA packets with an empty payload the packet signature is always set to 0x12345678.
 * In all other DATA packets the signature is the first 4 bytes of the HMAC of the encrypted payload, with the key being the MD5 hash of the access key.
-* In all other packets the signature is the connection signature that has been received while the connection was made.
+* In all other packets the signature is the connection signature received during connection establishment.

 **Games:**